HOW OFTEN AND HOW INTENSIVELY SHOULD YOU HIKE?

 Extending waterproofing

-To keep feet dry, we recommend using a waterproof gaiter or mini-gaiter to protect the upper part of the shoe from water ingress, as well as from stones and sand...
+To keep your feet dry, we recommend using a waterproof gaiter or mini-gaiter to protect the upper part of the shoe from water ingress, as well as from stones and sand...

 Which size to choose?